Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 ### Task 10: Sign up for the delegated provider's offer (as a Contoso user)

 1. Start a web browser with the InPrivate Browsing option, navigate to the Contoso delegated provider portal URL you identified earlier in this exercise, and, when prompted, authenticate by using the **Contoso User1** account you created in the first task of this exercise.
-In the Update your password window, change the password to **demo@pass123**.
+In the Update your password window, change the password to something you'll remember.

     > **Note**: Make sure **NOT** to use the Azure Stack Hub user portal URL in this case.

 2. In the Azure Stack Hub user portal, select **Get a subscription** on the dashboard.

 3. On the Get a subscription blade, in the Display name text box, type **Contoso-user1-subscription1**.

 4. Choose **Select an offer**.

-5. On the Choose an offer blade, select the name of the Contoso delegated offer created earlier in this exercise.
+5. On the Choose an offer blade, select the name of the Contoso delegated offer created earlier in this exercise and select **Create**.

-6. Select **Create**.

-7. In the message box **Your subscription has been created.
+6. In the message box **Your subscription has been created.
 You must refresh the portal to start using your subscription**, select **Refresh**.

 ### Task 11: Sign up for the delegated provider's offer (as a Fabrikam user)

 1. Start a web browser with the InPrivate Browsing option, navigate to the Fabrikam delegated provider portal URL you identified earlier in this exercise, and, when prompted, authenticate by using the **Fabrikam User1** account you created in the first task of this exercise.
-In the Update your password window, change the password to **demo@pass123**.
+In the Update your password window, change the password to something you'll remember.

     > **Note**: Make sure NOT to use the Azure Stack Hub user portal URL in this case.